alexkisielewicz/travel-shutter/README.md

 3. Click on newly created app and go to "Deploy" tab and then to "Deployment method" section.
 Authorize and connect your GitHub account, then find and select your repository that was previously forked.

 4. No environmental variables are required to run this project, however the app uses backend application that is described [here](#data-model-ad-database-structure).
 Deployment process is described in backend app repository.
-Additional enviromental variables would be required in backend's heroku config to work with react front end due to CORS security mechanism.
+Additional enenvironmtal variables would be required in backend's heroku config to work with react front end due to CORS security mechanism.

     Additional Env vars in backend app: